alexunder/X-toys/doc-note/SettlementPlan/plan.markdown

 ## Why choose Canada? ##

-Firstly, to be a professional software developer, I have been working for ten years in Beijing.
-But the air polution in Beijing is very serious, I think that factor would be bad for my future family and myself, especially raising children, and Canada is a ideal place to live and work.
-Secondly, Canada is the second largest country in the world with many gorgeous landscapes, and without too much population, because I prefer to a more quiet and peaceful life.
-Lastly, Canada is a free, highly developed country with the great health and welfare programs, and due to many opportunities in the Information Technology sector for software professionals, I can easily find my desired job position.
-Otherwise, Living in another different country is a extremely challenging thing to accomplish!
+Firstly, as a professional software programmer, I have been working in IT field for ten years in Beijing.
+But, as you may know, the air polution in Beijing is very serious, which would have bad effect on the health of myself and my future family, especially it is not a good place for raising children.
+And Canada, as the second largest country in the world with many gorgeous landscapes, and not much population, is an ideal place for me and my prospective family to live in and work at.
+Secondly, I prefer a more quiet and peaceful life which Beijing, as the political, economic and cultural center, cannot provide.
+Thirdly, due to many opportunities in the Information Technology sector for software professionals, I believe I can easily find a desired job in the near future after my arrival.
+Fourthly, Canada is a free, and highly developed country with great health and welfare programs.
+Besides, living in another different country is an extremely challenging thing to accomplish!
 Therefore, I pick Canada as my new home.

 ## About Saskatchewan ##

-Saskatchewan is a land of natural beauty that is rich in resources and full of opportunities for study, quality careers, or starting a business.
-I think Saskatchewan is a great place for me and my future family to call home, and Regina would be the place where we choose to live.
-Regina’s comfortable size will give me more chances to explore and entertain, whether it’s walking around Wascana Lake, going to the movies or the art gallery, relaxing in the sun at nearby Regina Beach or skiing in the winter, and enjoy the favorite activities---Mosaic, a popular multicultural festival held every spring.
-It will be a great place to meet other immigrants who live there!
+Saskatchewan is a province which has many beautiful natural scenes in Canada, and it receives more hours of sunshine than any other Canadian province.
+With the highest employment rate in Canada and comfortable climate, It's an ideal place to work, live and study.
+As a cultural and commercial centre for southern Saskatchewan, Regina would be the city which I choose to live.
+The moderate city scale can greatly decrease the commuting time,  Wascana Lake can bring more beautiful city landscapes and entertaining places, University of Regina provides more educational resources and enhances city's cultural atmosphere.
+After investigations, although I have never been to Regina, I find I have fallen in love with it!

 # Before I leave #

-Before leaving from China, There are some fundamental learning works need to do.
+Before leaving from China, There are some fundamental things I need to do.

 ##Knowing more about Life in Canada ##

-As a new immigrant to Canada, it is important to know about Canada’s history, the land, climate, people, government, and laws and justice.
+As a new immigrant to Canada, it is important to know about Canada’s history, land, climate, people, government, and laws and justice.
 We should understand both the rights and responsibilities of the people who live here.
 It is essential for me to learn rights and responsibilities of living in Saskatchewan as to adapt to the new culture.

 ### Rights in Canada ###